bufbuild-ru/docs/docs/protovalidate/quickstart/bufstream/index.md

 ---

-# Using Protovalidate in Kafka with Bufstream
+# Protovalidate in Kafka with Bufstream

 This quickstart shows how to add Protovalidate to a Go streaming application powered by [Bufstream](../../../bufstream/):